gokussjx/Bm346_OOLanguageComparison/ComparisonGuide.md

             println("A car property changed!")
         }
         ```
-    * **Observable Properties**: Notification of changes can be handled by the properties themselves
+    * **Observable Properties**: Notification of changes can be handled by the properties themselves, for example:
         ```swift
         class Observable<T> {
             let didChange = Event<(T, T)>()